core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
 Otherwise, if no Observe Option is present, the client should assume that the subscription was not successful.

-If the topic is not yet in the fully created state (see {{topic-lifecycle}}), the broker MUST return a response code 4.04 (Not Found).
+If the topic is not yet in the fully created state (see {{topic-lifecycle}}), the broker MUST return a 4.04 (Not Found) error response.

 The following response codes are defined for the Subscribe operation: